 Conflict and Tension

 After the setup comes rising action with increasing tension — conflict is at the root of tension and every story needs it.
 Conflict can be as subtle as a clash of ideas or as blatant as a boxing match.
 Without conflict, there is no story.
 The telltale signs of conflict are the the connections between paragraphs or scenes.
 If one scene connects to the next with an implied “and then,” not much conflict is present.
 On the other hand, if the implied connection is “however” or “consequently” then action and reaction exist and conflict is present.
 As the story ascends the mountain, the main character should have a couple of setbacks to increase the tension.
 Do not make the climb too easy.
 Also, short stories are about events that cover a short amount of time — a few hours or a few days.

 The inhabitants of the story are the characters.
 A famous writer, Kurt Vonnegut, advocated many story techniques but his two best were 1) there should be a character to “root” for and 2) every character should “want” something.
 Whether they get that something is revealed near the peak of the plot.
 Short stories can not adequately develop more than about two characters.

 What is the “loop-back?”
 There are two parts.
 First, is a statement in the beginning of a story.
-The content then returns, twisted in some way, at the end and helps set up the last line.
-For example: the beginning might include this sentence, “Dirk knew Amelia loved airplanes.”
-In the end, “Dirk stood on the tarmac, fighting back tears as Amelia’s yellow biplane accelerated into the sky.
+That content then returns, twisted in some way, at the end and helps set up the last line.
+For example: the beginning might include this sentence: “Dirk knew Amelia loved airplanes.”
+In the end: “Dirk stood on the tarmac, fighting back tears as Amelia’s yellow biplane accelerated into the sky.
 He loved her but had to let her go.”